-HB 2280, as amended, would amend and update the Pharmacy Act of the State of Kansas (Act) with regard to the powers, duties, and functions of the State Board of Pharmacy (Board).
-The bill would create new law to address the confidentiality of investigations, inspections, and audits and provide for exceptions under specific circumstances; allow for the cost of additional compliance inspections and audits required as a condition of probation or other disciplinary action to be charged to a licensee or registrant; define the practice of telepharmacy; require the Board to adopt rules and regulations for the oversight and administration of telepharmacy; and address the registration of manufacturers and virtual manufacturers.
+HB 2280, as amended, would create law allowing a patient desiring to be prescribed a U.S. Food and Drug Administration (FDA)-approved drug for an off-label use of such drug to sign, or have a legal representative sign, a liability waiver for such use.
+The bill would also amend and update the Pharmacy Act of the State of Kansas (Act) with regard to the powers, duties, and functions of the State Board of Pharmacy (Board).
+The bill would create new law to address the confidentiality of investigations, inspections, and exceptions audits and provide for under circumstances; allow for the cost of additional compliance inspections and audits required as a condition of probation or other disciplinary action to be charged to a licensee or registrant; define the practice of telepharmacy; require the Board to adopt rules and regulations for the oversight and administration of telepharmacy; and address the registration of manufacturers and virtual manufacturers.
 The bill would amend the Act to make modifications and add definitions; make the Board's disciplinary authority consistent across all license and registration types and include compliance with federal requirements; and address prescription adaptation and transfer.
 The bill would also amend the Act to provide that all civil fines assessed for violations of the Act that are collected must be credited to the State Board of Pharmacy Fee Fund (Fee Fund), instead of a portion being credited to the State General Fund.